lguez/Max_diff_nc/docs/usage.md

----
-date: Oct 28 2014
-title: Usage
----

-Usage
+# Usage
-===

-If you type `max_diff_nc.sh` without argument, you will get a short usage message:
+If you run `max_diff_nc.sh` with argument `-h`, you will get a short usage message:

 ```
-$ max_diff_nc.sh
+$ max_diff_nc.sh -h
-usage: max_diff_nc.sh [-s] [-m] [-i] [-q] [-v <var>] file file
+Usage: max_diff_nc.sh [OPTION]... file file-or-directory

+Compute and locate difference between NetCDF files.

+Options:
+   -h: this help message
    -s: report identical variables
    -m: compute average order of magnitude
    -i: compare variables with same varid, regardless of variable name
    -q: only report names of variables which differ, without maximum difference
-   -v <var>: only compare variable
+   -v <var>: only compare variable with name <var>
 ```

 `max_diff_nc.sh` requires two arguments: the files to compare.
+If the second argument is a directory then `max_diff_nc.sh` will look in this directory for a file with the same basename as the first argument.
 The order of the files is important.
 The first file is taken as the reference file in order to compute relative differences.
 If you permute the files, the absolute differences will not change but, in general, the relative differences will change.

 Consider a particular variable name (or variable ID, for option `-i`).
 The program reads one array of values from each input file,